A character with emotions or feelings that are beyond human (well, most humans

-- The Parshendi of The Stormlight Archives experience emotions as a series of rhythms to which they can attune their thoughts and words (Resolve, Irritation, Praise, etc).
-A Parshendi can actively choose to attune a specific rhythm, but otherwise automatically attune the one that matches their own emotions.
+- The Parshendi of The Stormlight Archive experience emotions as a series of rhythms to which they can attune their thoughts and words (Resolve, Irritation, Praise, etc).
+A Parshendi can actively choose to attune a specific rhythm, but otherwise automatically attunes the one that matches their own emotions.

 - In the re-imagined V-2009, the Hive Queen alien Anna and most members of her specy insist that they do not feel human emotions despite the influence of their human skin.
 However, Anna is also a diligent Determinator who wants her specy to survive and is ready to make great sacrifices for it.
 She later seems strangely overjoyed at the thought that her daughter will grow up to be just like her and save the specy, despite the fact that she jeopardizes her safety well-being and safety without remorse to help the specy.